 Here are 5 reasons why premeds fail to get into medical school and what you can do to avoid them.

 Now I already know what some of you are going to say in the comments.
-If you browse Reddit or Student Doctor Network long enough, you are bound to come across a post that says, “I got into medical school with a 2.0 GPA and a 495 MCAT.”
-Or maybe one that says, “I have a 4.0 GPA and a 528 MCAT and didn’t get into any medical schools.”
+If you browse premed Reddit or Student Doctor Network long enough, you are bound to come across a post that says, “I got into medical school with a 2.0 GPA and a 495 MCAT,” or maybe one that says, “I have a 4.0 GPA and a 528 MCAT and didn’t get into any medical schools.”

-After reading a few of these you might start to think that having a good GPA and MCAT are not that important for your medical school admissions.
+After reading a few of these, you might start to think that having a good GPA and MCAT are not that important to your medical school admissions.
 Not quite.

-It’s true, some premeds get into medical school with low GPAs and low MCAT scores.
+It’s true that some premeds get into medical school with low GPAs and low MCAT scores.
 The converse is true too.
 A killer GPA and MCAT is no guarantee of acceptance either.

 These individuals are the exception, not the rule, and there are other factors at play that determine one’s competitiveness as an applicant.

 The reality is that if you have a high GPA and a high MCAT, objectively, you are more likely to get into medical school than if you have a low GPA and a low MCAT.

 If you look at the data from the AAMC, higher GPA and MCAT scores are correlated with higher medical school acceptance rates.
 To convince yourself otherwise is foolish and will only hurt your chances of getting into medical school.

 If you find yourself in a situation where you have a low GPA or MCAT score, the good news is there is still hope.
 You don’t have to give up on your dreams of becoming a doctor.
 There are students who have been in your exact situation who have still gotten into excellent medical schools and gone on to become wonderful doctors.